- 250 grams of raisins

 - Preheat the oven to 150C o 300F.

-- The next day, beat the butter and sugar with a mixer until creamy and pale, about 5 minutes.
-Add the eggs one at a time mixing until well incorporated, beating 1 minute after each egg.
+- Beat the butter and sugar with a mixer until creamy and pale the next day, about 5 minutes.
+Add the eggs one at a time, mixing until well incorporated, beating 1 minute after each egg.

 Keywords: chilean fruitcake, chilean cuisine